Steven

 Playing spin in the sub-continent is no easy task and the Sri Lankan tour in 2016 where the Aussies were blanked 0-3, taught a harsh lesson to him.
 He fared decently well with a century and a fifty.
 A bigger challenge beckoned in the summer of 2017 as Australia toured India.
 Nobody gave his side a chance against a formidable opposition boasting of the top two spinners in the world.
 However, it was his grinding century and some smart captaincy that helped Australia take a lead in the series and despite eventually losing the decider, they made India fight hard for the victory.

-At present, he is arguably among the finest batsmen in world cricket across formats.
-There is no denying the fact that he will be among the top batsmen of all time by the time he hangs up his boots.
+At present, he is arguably among the finest batters in world cricket across formats.
+There is no denying the fact that he will be among the top batters of all time by the time he hangs up his boots.

 Read More >